peak6/p6core/README.md

-PEAK6 Core Erlang Library (OpenSource)
+PEAK6 Core Erlang Library
 =======================

-This library contains various utility functions and logging facilities intended to be used by all erlang based systems.
+A library of various utilities and general purpose services for Erlang based applications.